5 Powerful Habits to Overcome Distraction

 This scripture says we should be sober and it literally means to be sober — not drunk.
-In other words, we should never be under the influence of alcohol.
-Instead we must be self-controlled, clear-headed, and discerning.
+In other words, we should never be overwhelmed by the influence of alcohol.
+Instead, we must be self-controlled, clear-headed, and discerning.

 The Habit of Faith

 We are saved and sanctified by faith.
 By faith, we discern the presence of the Spirit in our lives.
 We don’t live by what we see but by what God reveals to us.
 Prayer is the very language of faith.
 When we put on faith we realize that the reality of the unseen is greater than the reality of the seen!